PeerasitPloyaram/STELLA-Backend/README.md

 <br>

-4. Store various configuration settings in the ".env" file (must be done before running Docker-Compose).
+4. Change name from .env_example to ".env" and Add Data inside .env (must be done before running Docker-Compose).

 <br>